 If you've seen my chai spiced pear muffins or blueberry cheesecake muffins, you would assume that I love topping my muffins with streusel and you're entirely right.
 I just think it adds extra texture and more flavor.
 This coffee streusel is made with brown butter, instant coffee, brown sugar, cinnamon, and more rye flour so you know it's going to be good.

-Finish the muffins with a generous amount of the coffee streusel.
+Finish the muffins with a generous amount of coffee streusel.
 It may seem like a lot but the muffins will expand once baked so you need a good amount.
+Just make sure to sprinkle them evenly on top.
+If you only sprinkle it in the center, the muffins will sink a bit in the center.

 Are you excited yet?
 Because I am.
 I cannot tell you, rather I will not tell you how many of these muffins I had at the first sitting.
 Espresso and rye are the perfect marriage but add some chocolate chips in there and it's game over.